 German doctors use medications, non-drug procedures, and rehabilitation programs to treat nervous system diseases.
 Should surgery be required, the patient will be referred to the Department of Neurosurgery.

 You can undergo your treatment in one of the following hospitals: Charite University Hospital Berlin, Beta Klinik Bonn, or University Hospital Ulm.

 You do not have to deal with the organization of your treatment yourself because the Booking Health company will take care of this.
 Our company's specialists will select a clinic and a doctor, make an appointment for you, arrange your flight, help you get a visa, and translate your medical documents into German.
 While staying in Germany, you will be accompanied by an interpreter, and your personal medical coordinator will support you with any questions you have.

 What diseases can be treated in Germany?

-The Departments of Neurology in Germany are most often visited by foreign patients with severe diseases, which require innovative procedures, operations and rehabilitation measures.
+Foreign patients most often visit the Departments of Neurology in Germany with severe diseases which require innovative procedures, operations, and rehabilitation measures.

 Neurologists in Germany successfully deal with the treatment of the following pathologies: